13 Chapter 13: Music in the Middle Ages and the Renaissance

 Introduction

-Consensus among music historians notable dissent has been to start the musical Renaissance era around 1400, with the end of the medieval era, and to close it around 1600, with the beginning of the Baroque period.
+Consensus among music historians, with notable dissent, has been to start the musical Renaissance era around 1400, with the end of the medieval era, and to close it around 1600, with the beginning of the Baroque period.
 The musical Renaissance then starts about a hundred years after the beginning of the Renaissance as understood in other disciplines.
 As in the other arts, the music of the period was significantly influenced by the developments that define the Early Modern period: the rise of humanistic thought; the recovery of the literary and artistic heritage of ancient Greece and Rome; increased innovation and discovery; the growth of commercial enterprise; the rise of a bourgeois class; and the Protestant Reformation.
 From this changing society emerged a common, unifying musical language, in particular the polyphonic style of the Franco-Flemish school.

 The invention of the Gutenberg press made distribution of music and musical theory possible on a wide scale.
 Demand for music as entertainment and as an activity for educated amateurs increased with the emergence of a bourgeois class.
 Dissemination of chansons, motets, and masses throughout Europe coincided with the unification of polyphonic practice into the fluid style, which culminated in the second half of the 16th century in the work of composers such as Palestrina, Lassus, Victoria, and William Byrd.
 Relative political stability and prosperity in the Low Countries, along with a flourishing system of music education in the area’s many churches and cathedrals, allowed the training of hundreds of singers and composers.
 These musicians were highly sought throughout Europe, particularly in Italy, where churches and aristocratic courts hired them as composers and teachers.
 By the end of the 16th century, Italy had absorbed the northern influences, with Venice, Rome, and other cities being centers of musical activity, reversing the situation from a hundred years earlier.
 Opera arose at this time in Florence as a deliberate attempt to resurrect the music of ancient Greece.

 Music, increasingly freed from medieval constraints in range, rhythm, harmony, form, and notation, became a vehicle for new personal expression.
 Composers found ways to make music expressive of the texts they were setting.
 Secular music absorbed techniques from sacred music and vice versa.
 Popular secular forms such as the chanson and madrigal spread throughout Europe.
 Courts employed virtuoso performers, both singers and instrumentalists.
-Music also became more self-sufficient with its availability in printed form, existing for its own sake.
+Music also became more self sufficient with its availability in printed form, existing for its own sake.
 Many familiar modern instruments (including the violin, guitar, lute, and keyboard instruments) developed into new forms during the Renaissance responding to the evolution of musical ideas, presenting further possibilities for composers and musicians to explore.
 Modern woodwind and brass instruments like the bassoon and trombone also appeared, extending the range of sonic color and power.
 During the 15th century, the sound of full triads became common, and toward the end of the 16th century, the system of church modes began to break down entirely, giving way to the functional tonality that was to dominate Western art music for the next three centuries.

 From the Renaissance era, both secular and sacred music survives in quantity and both vocal and instrumental.
 An enormous diversity of musical styles and genres flourished during the Renaissance, and can be heard on commercial recordings in the 21st century, including masses, motets, madrigals, chansons, accompanied songs, instrumental dances, and many others.
 Numerous early music ensembles specializing in music of the period give concert tours and make recordings using a wide range of interpretive styles.